taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 Notice again that the component is complelty unaware of Redux.
 It only updates its local `value` state.
 When the form gets submitted, it uses the internal `value` state for the `onAddTodo()` callback function that's accessible in the `props` object.
 The component doesn't know whether the callback function updates the local state of a parent component or the Redux store.
-Next you can use the connected version of this component in the `TodoApp` component.
+Next, you can use the connected version of this component in the `TodoApp` component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~